youcef-barhdadi/Netwhat-calculator/README.md

 ### Running the tests

-Two scripts are available to help : nbr_adr and tobinary. ntw_adr is not yet ready.
+Two scripts are available to help : nbr_adr and tobinary. ntw_adr is not ready as of now.

-nbr_adr : gives you the number of host addresses available from this IP address.<br>
+nbr_adr : gives the number of host addresses available from this IP address.<br>
 The argument is the CIDR number of this IP address.

 tobinary : takes a decimal number, turns it into a binary.<br>